nicholasjclark/mvgam/docs/README.md

 # *mvgam*

-The goal of `mvgam` is to use a Bayesian framework to estimate parameters of Generalized Additive Models for discrete time series with dynamic trend components.
+The goal of `mvgam` is to use a Bayesian framework to estimate parameters of Generalized Additive Models for time series with dynamic trend components.
 The motivation for the package and some of its primary objectives are described in detail by [Clark & Wells 2022](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13974) (published in *Methods in Ecology and Evolution*), with additional inspiration on the use of Bayesian probabilistic modelling to quantify